AvadhootK/Machine-Learning/README.md

 - Accuracy of the model is 96.87%.
 ## 2) Iris Dataset Analysis - Classification
 - Exploratory Data Analysis on iris dataset is done.
-- Classification of flowers is done using following algorithms:
+- Classification of flower species is done using following algorithms:
 1. Logistic Regression
   - Accuracy : 97.77%
 2. K-nearest neighbours